 Some of the dishes you must try are:

-Olla Gitana – a traditional Spanish stew that comes from Murcia cooked with pears and almonds and combined with a dazzling variety of vegetables and pulses including pumpkin, onions, tomatoes, green beans, etc.
+Olla Gitana – a traditional Spanish stew that comes from Murcia cooked with pears and almonds and combined with a dazzling variety of vegetables and pulses, including pumpkin, onions, tomatoes, green beans, etc.

 Marinera – a tapa dish that you will find on the menu of every bar or cafe.
-In essence, Marinera is a bit like a crunchy donut topped with a seafood salad, although you really need to sit down and enjoy Marinera yourself to appreciate its rich flavour.
+In essence, Marinera is a bit like a crunchy donut topped with a seafood salad, although you really need to sit down and enjoy Marinera yourself to appreciate its rich flavor.

 It’s important to note that one Marinera dish won’t tell the whole story.
 As Marinera varies from bar to bar and is almost never the same, you’re going to love exploring the varieties.